 Uphill Pathway Experience

-Here are three highlights you'll experience along the trail:
+Here are three highlights of the trail:

 Viewing Platform Highlights

-Perched atop Botanical Hill at an elevation of 147 meters, the viewing platform offers a rewarding experience for those who make the trek.
-Accessible from the Botanical Reserve via a footbridge from Hardy Street, or starting at the Nelson Visitor Information Centre, you'll find parking at Botanic Sports Field and Branford Park, along with public toilets and drinking fountains.
+Atop Botanical Hill at 147 meters, the viewing platform rewards hikers with an enriching experience.
+Accessible from the Botanical Reserve via the Hardy Street footbridge or starting near the Nelson Visitor Information Centre, parking is available at Botanic Sports Field and Branford Park.
+The platform features seating and informative panels detailing the area’s history and geography for an enhanced visit.

 Scenic and Recreational Value